GNU FreeFont

 It is reasonable that mixed text from a single font should look like it somehow belongs together.
 At the very least, glyphs from different ranges within one font should be of commensurate size and weight, and the level of decoration should be similar (e.g. serifed vs sans-serif).

-The utility of having such a collection is that the user can conveniently insert special symbols, and text from varied writing scripts, without having to grope for fonts that contain the desired symbols, and without struggling to find a good stylistic match.
+The utility of such a collection is to permit convenient insertion of special symbols and text from varied writing scripts, without groping for fonts that contain the desired symbols, and without struggling to find a good stylistic match.

 beauty and resources